Husty245/Husty245/README.md

 - 💻 **Full-Stack Web Developer/Game Developer** who enjoys building intuitive front-end experiences and reliable back-end systems.
 I work with **JavaScript, HTML, CSS, Python, and recently Python**, and I’m always exploring new tools and technologies to sharpen my craft.

-- 🛠️ I enjoy working across the stack, whether it’s designing responsive UIs, developing server-side logic, integrating APIs, or managing data with relational databases.
+- 🛠️ I enjoy working around the stack, whether it’s learning responsive UIs.
 I care about writing clean, maintainable code and creating software that feels intentional and user-centered.

 - 🚀 Passionate about learning more, problem-solving, and bringing ideas to life through thoughtful engineering.
 Currently building projects, improving my skills, and experimenting with new technologies.